 Can chocolate gravy be made ahead of time?

-What is the best way to thicken chocolate gravy?
+What’s the best way to thicken chocolate gravy?

-Can I use sweetened cocoa powder instead of unsweetened?
+Can I use sweetened cocoa powder?

 Conclusion